Non-Linear Least Squares

 The java code for the function being optimized is shown below.
 It was mathematically described above previously.

-1 public class FunctionLineDistanceEuclidean implements FunctionNtoM {
+1public class FunctionLineDistanceEuclidean implements FunctionNtoM {

 2